Optical microscopy

 The magnification range of the optical microscope is from 10x to 100x.
 This means that objects as small as 0.2 micrometers (0.2 thousands of a millimeter or 2 x 10-7 m) can be seen.
 For example, cells and large bacteria can be observed.

 Optical microscopy is often used alongside other microscopy techniques with a higher resolution.
 For example, TEM and SEM use electrons to form images from much smaller objects, and optical microscopy is used to locate the area of interest from the sample.
-Microscopy may also be combined with infrared spectroscopy for FTIR microscopy, which enables visualizing the chemical composition of a sample as a 2D map.
+An optical microscope may also be combined with infrared spectroscopy for FTIR microscopy, which enables visualizing the chemical composition of a sample as a 2D map.

 How does optical microscopy work?